MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 ---
-title: "Install and use Visual Studio behind a firewall or proxy server | Microsoft Docs"
+title: "Install and use Visual Studio and Azure Services behind a firewall or proxy server | Microsoft Docs"
 description: ""
 ms.custom: ""
 ms.date: "02/12/2018"